 Citrine is sweet but safe, polite sillage that doesn’t overstay its welcome, no risks, no glory.

 It needs a layer of musk, or even a bite of something animalic to make it shine.

 Bono channeling his inner Elton-Bowie-Elvis is amazing.
-Whether you grin or groan, you have to admit he took risks–and the song is great.
+Whether you grin or groan, you have to admit he takes risks–and the song is great.